Internet-Draft QUIC-LY September 2025

 5. Packet Protection and Wire Image

 QUIC-LY does not use TLS and does not provide header protection or payload encryption.
 Packets are sent in cleartext.
 The QUIC-LY wire image adheres to QUIC invariants [RFC8999].
-Implementations SHOULD use the same packet number spaces and encoding rules as [RFC9000], but packet contents are not cryptographically protected.
+Implementations SHOULD use the same encoding rules as [RFC9000], but packet contents are not cryptographically protected.

 Operators MUST assume that on-path observers can read, modify, and inject QUIC-LY packets.
 QUIC-LY is therefore RECOMMENDED only in closed, trusted networks.